Treatment Instead of Jail: How Drug Possession Laws Are Changing

 With an increasing number of people experiencing drug addiction in the United States today, legislators across the nation are working to ensure that people have access to help.

 Many of these efforts reflect ways in which the stigma of addiction is being reduced.
-Instead of being seen as a crime, drug abuse is being understood for what it is: a chronic disorder.
+Instead of being seen as a crime, substance use disorder is being understood for what it is: a chronic disorder.

 Addiction impacts people of every demographic, young and old, rich and poor, of every race and ethnicity.